 - Students must complete the placement during the hours specified by APPEL in the placement handbook. - Students are completing the practice placements as part of their integrated pharmacy programme, and the placement timetable is organised to be of a similar nature to that of a university timetable.
-Students will also be completing other academic work during the placement and the placement timetable has been organised to allow students sufficient time to complete their academic work outside their placement hours.

-7. Students are not employees of training establishments during their placements and must not be reimbursed for placement hours.

-- Students are not employees of the training establishment during the placement hours.
-Experiential learning placements are designed to be workplace-based learning experiences, which are overseen by the Schools of Pharmacy with the underpinning philosophy being that, while on placements, programme participants remain as students.
-Therefore, during placement hours, students are not an employee and must not be reimbursed. - It is permissible for a student to be employed, outside of placement hours, in the training establishment.
-Such an arrangement must be clearly distinct from and must not interfere with the experiential learning placement.

-8. Trainers must complete the necessary training and education programmes to become an APPEL-accredited trainer and only act as a trainer if they are fit and competent to do so.

-- Trainers must complete all required APPEL training. - Trainers should reflect on their performance as a trainer and address any development needs self-identified or identified through feedback. - Trainers should act as a role model of positive and professional pharmacy practice and maintain a professional relationship with their student. - Trainers should only act as a trainer if they are fit and competent to do so.

-9. Trainers must take appropriate action including contacting APPEL if a critical incident occurs or a concern is raised by or about a student.

-- Trainers must ensure that any potential breaches of the Student Code of Conduct or potential patient safety issues involving students are promptly reported to APPEL.
+Students will also be completing other academic work during the placement and the placement timetable has been organised to allow students sufficient time to complete their academic work outside their placement hours. - 7.
+During APPEL Placements hours the primary relationship between the student and their Supervisor/Preceptor/Senior Preceptor is that of a student and a trainer; Training Establishments must therefore not enter into any contracts with students which are inconsistent or conflict with this relationship, or conflict with APPEL guidelines - It is a condition of engagement with APPEL, that the Training Establishment and Trainer agree that APPEL guidelines and agreements supersede any contracts between students and their Training Establishments.
+A breach of this condition could result in the withdrawal of APPEL accreditation. - Contracts must not conflict with the placement timetable. - Contracts must not require students to engage in activities unrelated to behaviours described in the PSI Core Competency Framework during placement hours. - 8.
+Trainers must complete the necessary training and education programmes to become an APPEL-accredited Trainer and only act as a Trainer if they are fit and competent to do so. - Trainers must complete all required APPEL training. - Trainers should reflect on their performance as a Trainer and address any development needs self-identified or identified through feedback. - Trainers should act as a role model of positive and professional pharmacy practice and maintain a professional relationship with their student. - 9.
+Trainers must take appropriate action including contacting APPEL if a critical incident occurs or a concern is raised by or about a student. - Trainers must ensure that any potential breaches of the Student Code of Conduct or potential patient safety issues involving students are promptly reported to APPEL.
 Any incident reported will be handled appropriately by APPEL and in line with APPEL procedures.
 When reporting any incident, care must be taken to protect patient confidentiality and applicable laws. - Trainers must promptly inform APPEL of any critical incidents which may impact on the student on placement (examples of critical incidents include, but are not limited to, death or serious illness of a member of staff or patient, fire, hold-up or burglary).

-10. Training establishments and trainers should declare any connections to students
+10. Training Establishments and Trainers should declare any connections to students

-APPEL cannot assign students to a community or hospital placement in which the student is connected to either the owner or their trainer.
-In the case of industry and REP placements, APPEL cannot assign students, to an establishment if the student has a connected relative working in a supervisory or management role or if they are connected to their trainer.
+APPEL cannot assign students to a community or hospital placement in which the student is connected to either the owner or their Trainer.
+In the case of industry and REP placements, APPEL cannot assign students, to an establishment if the student has a connected relative working in a supervisory or management role or if they are connected to their Trainer.
 (A connected relative includes spouse or partner, parent, brother, sister, child, spouse of a child, grandparent, uncle, aunt, niece, nephew, brother-in-law, sister-in-law and parent-in-law).
-If trainers or training establishments become aware of a connection, they must bring this to the attention of APPEL.
-Disclosure is the responsibility of both the student and trainer.
+If Trainers or Training Establishments become aware of a connection, they must bring this to the attention of APPEL.
+Disclosure is the responsibility of both the student and Trainer.
 Failure to disclose a potential connection may result in the student having to repeat the placement at an alternative site.